osisoft/EdgeCmd-Docs/V1.1/Configuration/configure-adapter-or-eds-component.md

 1. Access EdgeCmd utility through the command line.
 2. Type the following in the command line, replacing `<componentType>` and `<componentId>` with the values for the component and press Enter.

-	**Note:** The only valid component type is the adapter type.
+	**Note:** The only valid component type is the adapter or EDS type.
 For example, if you are trying to register a new Modbus component, use `Modbus` and if you are trying to register an OPC UA component, use `OpcUa`.
-Refer to the specific adapter user guide for the adapter's component type.
+Refer to the specific adapter or EDS user guide for the component type.

 	```cmd
 	edgecmd add Components [-type <componentType>] [-id <componentId>]